Can you picture a country without a banking system?

 A good banking system can absorb adverse conditions whereas a poor system can lead to financial crisis.
 Therefore, banks need to improve continuously and be ready to face any difficult situation.

-Where can we find all the data to analyse banking stocks?
+Where can we find all the data to analyse a bank?

 - Annual reports of banks

 - Quarterly and half-year reports

 - RBI website

 Using Samco’s stock page, you can find the latest valuations for each listed company along with stock ratings.
 Check every bank’s ranking before making any investment decisions.